gramineproject/graphene/Documentation/pal/host-abi.rst

 Manifest and executable loading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run a program in Graphene properly, the PAL loader generally requires both a manifest and an executable.
-The user shall specify the executable to load in the command line, and the PAL loader will try to locate the manifest based on the file name.
+To run a program in Graphene the PAL loader needs a manifest, which will describe the whole environment inside Graphene namespace.
+It also describes which executable to start first (via ``libos.entrypoint``).

-Precisely, the loading rules for the manifest and executable are as follows:

-#.
-The first argument given to :program:`pal_loader` has to be an executable.
-#.
-The loader will search for the
-   manifest in the following order: the same file name as the executable with a ``.manifest`` or ``.manifest.sgx`` extension, or ``manifest`` file without any extension.

 Data types and variables
 ------------------------